Ghost-imaging-enhanced non-invasive spectral characterization of stochastic x-ray free-electron-laser pulses: Introduction

 Several diagnostic tools have demonstrated well-resolved spectral measurements on a single-shot basis without compromising the quality of the x-ray beam.
 A commonality is the use of optical elements to split the incident x-ray beam into reference and sample beams.
-Beamsplitters for hard x-rays use crystal Bragg diffraction \cite{Zhu-2012-APL,makita2015high} while diffraction gratings are used for soft x-rays\cite{engel2020parallel,Brenner2019OE}.
+Beamsplitters for hard x-rays use crystal Bragg diffraction \cite{Zhu-2012-APL,makita2015high} while diffraction gratings are used for soft x-rays \cite{engel2020parallel,Brenner2019OE}.
 An alternative is to use photoionization of a dilute target gas and measure the kinetic energy of ejected photoelectrons to retrieve the incident photon spectrum via the photoelectric effect \cite{viefhaus2013variable,laksman2019commissioning,Walter:ys5104}.
-Indeed, the use of an array of 16 electron time-of-flight spectrometers (eTOFs) radially distributed about the propagating x-ray beam (colloquially named the "cookie-box") has enabled the measurement of the position, polarization, and central energy of an x-ray photon beam as demonstrated at the PETRA-P04 beamline \cite{viefhaus2013variable}.
-At XFELs, while it is straightforward to measure the central photon energy with the cookie-box \cite{laksman2019commissioning} as has been demonstrated for two-color x-ray pulses \cite{serkez2020opportunities} and to obtain simultaneous polarization diagnostics \cite{lutman2016polarization,hartmann2016circular}, it is more challenging to obtain single-shot spectra with an energy resolution comparable to a grating spectrometer.
+Indeed, the use of an array of 16 electron time-of-flight spectrometers (eTOFs) radially distributed about the propagating x-ray beam and hereafter referred to as the photoelectron spectromater array, (PES array) has enabled the measurement of the position, polarization, and central energy of an x-ray photon beam as demonstrated at the PETRA-P04 beamline \cite{viefhaus2013variable}.
+At XFELs, while it is straightforward to measure the central photon energy with the PES array \cite{laksman2019commissioning} as has been demonstrated for two-color x-ray pulses \cite{serkez2020opportunities} and to obtain simultaneous polarization diagnostics \cite{lutman2016polarization,hartmann2016circular}, it is more challenging to obtain single-shot spectra with an energy resolution comparable to a grating spectrometer.

-Here we use a ghost-imaging algorithm to improve the energy resolution of the raw cookie-box measurements.
-Thousands of SASE spectra were measured simultaneously by a cookie-box and a grating spectrometer and ghost imaging was applied to compute the response matrix of the cookie-box.
+Here we use a ghost-imaging algorithm to improve the energy resolution of the raw PES array measurements.
+Thousands of SASE spectra were measured simultaneously by the PES array and a grating spectrometer and ghost imaging was applied to compute the response matrix of the PES array.
 The response matrix was then used to reconstruct the x-ray spectrum with energy resolution improved from $\sim1$ eV to 0.5 eV at a central energy of 910 eV for a resolution of $\Delta E/E \sim 1/2000$ under the present conditions.
 This response matrix derived from ghost imaging also provides predictive power for the spectral profile of yet-to-be-measured XFEL pulses.